-Through most of the era RCMP spent a major portion of its time on duties that would have been the responsibility of other agencies in other parts of Canada.
-The Force did this work "not by choice or because they were trained to do so, but for the usual reason-because they were on the scene" and it was cheaper than creating a separate administrative unit.43
+Through most of the era, the RCMP spent a major portion of its time on duties that would have been the responsibility of other agencies in other parts of Canada.
+The Force did this work "not by choice or because they were trained to do so, but for the usual reason-because they were on the scene" and it was cheaper than creating a separate administrative unit.
+The variety and the tedium of the job are evident in the explanation of duties from the 1951 RCMP Annual Report: